Create a batch

 Name the job, keep related scans together, and find older batches with search.

-Use the camera, scan NFC tags, add codes manually, or use a barcode scanner that behaves like an external keyboard.
+Use the camera, scan NFC tags, or add codes manually when a label cannot be scanned.

 Choose CSV, TXT, or XLSX, include timestamps, code types, quantities, notes, and share the file.